About

 • AWS Route53

-AWS Amplify Video on Demand Architecture
+AWS Amplify Video on Demand architecture diagram showing CloudFront, S3, MediaConvert, and Lambda workflow

 • AWS VPC